0x7ace80/virtualbox_usb_mitm/README.md

 Now the VBox you build can work, and you can install a windows 10 as client OS.

+To enable USB2.0 and 3.0 device, `VirtualBox Extension Pack` should be installed.

 USB Foundmantal Knowledge
 =